xrootd/xrootd/src/XrdApps/XrdClProxyPlugin/README.md

 # XrdClProxyPrefix Plugin

 This XRootD Client Plugin can be used to tunnel traffic through an XRootD Proxy machine.
-The proxy endpoint is specifed as an environment variable.
+The proxy endpoint is specified as an environment variable.
 To enable this plugin the **XRD_PLUGIN** environment variable needs to point to the **libXrdClProxyPlugin.so** library.

 For example: